syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Layouts

-SfListView supports different layouts such as linear layout and grid layout.
+SfListView supports different layouts such as linear and grid layouts.
 The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns defined by the `SpanCount` property of `GridLayout`.

 The `SfListView.ItemsLayout` property is used to define the layout of the SfListView. `LinearLayout` is default layout of this control.